Bo0sted/navidrome-coverart-proxy/README.md

 backend by name. `NAVIDROME_INTERNAL_URL` should point at the backend over that internal network and must not be a public address — keeping it private is the entire point.

+## Feishin
+Step 1: Open the top left hamburger menu next to the search bar Step 2: Click on your server
+Step 3: In the newly opened menu, click "Manage servers" Step 4: Click on your server once more to reveal the Edit button Step 5: In the edit menu, locate the "Public URL" field Step 6: Paste the public URL for your proxy
+Sidenote: Checking "Prefer public URL" will route _all_ music streaming through your proxy and break Feishin since this proxy was not designed for this use case.
+Leave that box unchecked and paste your real Navidrome server URL into the "URL" field.

+Done!
+Feishin will now serve Discord your cover art through the _Public URL field_, and continue streaming your music through the _URL field_.

 ## Configuration